cosminadrianpopescu/vim-sql-workbench/README.md

 * `g:sw_search_default_exclude_tables`
 * `g:sw_search_default_exclude_lobs`

-## SWSqlAutocomplete

-This command enables the intellisense autocomplete for the current sql buffer.
-After this command you can use &lt;C-x&gt;&lt;C-o&gt; for autocomplete.

-You can have as arguments any number of tables from the database to fetch the autocomplete information only about those tables.
-You can also precede any name table with a `-`.
-In this case, the information will be deleted from the plugin cache.

-The arguments are useful, if you use the `g:sw_autocomplete_on_load` option.

 ## SWDbExplorerToggleFormDisplay

 If on a line in the results panel which contains a row in a resultset, then